-For utilities to treat electric efficiency programs as equivalent to supply-side investments from a financial perspective, three types of regulatory mechanisms are critical: direct cost recovery, fixed cost recovery, and performance incentives.
+It is well understood that aligning incentives for utilities to treat electric efficiency programs as equivalent to supply-side investments from a financial perspective, three regulatory mechanisms are critical: direct cost recovery, fixed cost recovery, and performance incentives.

 - Direct Cost Recovery refers to regulator-approved mechanisms for the recovery of costs related to the administration of the efficiency program by the administrator, implementation costs such as marketing, and the actual cost of product rebates and mid-stream product buy-downs.
 Such costs are recovered through rate cases, system benefits charges, and tariff rider/surcharges. - Fixed Cost Recovery refers to decoupling and lost revenue adjustment mechanisms that assist the utility in recovering the marginal revenue associated with fixed operating costs.
-Rate making practices tie the recovery of fixed costs to volumetric consumption charges with rates set upon an assumed level of energy sales.
-The purpose of electric efficiency programs is to reduce the consumption of electricity; decoupling and lost revenue mechanisms allow for timely recovery of fixed costs. - Performance Incentives are mechanisms that reward utilities for reaching certain electric efficiency program goals, and, in some cases, impose a penalty for performance below the agreed-upon goals.
-Performance incentives allow for utilities to earn a return on their investment in electric efficiency, typically similar to the return on supply-side investments.
+Rate making practices tie the recovery of fixed costs to volumetric consumption charges with rates set based on an assumed level of energy sales.
+The purpose of electric efficiency programs is to reduce the consumption of electricity; decoupling and lost revenue adjustment mechanisms allow for timely recovery of fixed costs. - Performance Incentives are mechanisms that reward utilities for reaching certain electric efficiency program goals, and impose a penalty for performance below the agreed-upon goals.
+Performance incentives allow utilities to earn a return on their investment in electric efficiency, typically similar to the return on supply-side investments.